Baburam Acharya

 Baburam Acharya (Nepali: बाबुराम आचार्य) (1888–1971 AD) was a Nepalese historian and literary scholar.
 He is known as the historian laureate (इतिहास शिरोमणि) of Nepal.
 The four part biography of King Prithivi Narayan Shah, founder of Modern Nepal is a key series of work he created.
 He is known for the study of ancient Nepalese inscriptions.

 Sagarmatha

 Nepal’s eminent historian late Baburam Acharya is credited with the Nepali name Sagarmatha (सगरमाथा) for Mount Everest that straddles Nepal-China border.
-Previously, Nepal had no official name of its own for the world’s tallest peak in Nepali, although official name among many Nepalese people - Sherpa, Limbu, etc. existed long ago.
+Previously, Nepal had no official name of its own for the world’s tallest peak in Nepali, although names among many Nepalese people - Sherpa, Limbu, etc. existed long ago.
 What may not be true however is that he coined the name for the mountain.

 Baburam wrote an essay in the late 1930s in which he said that among the local population of the remote Everest region the mountain was popular by the name Sagarmatha (meaning the Head of the Earth touching the Heaven); some even called it Jhomolongma.
 In his own words: